 Have you ever taken the perfect vacation photo only to have it ruined by that man slurping his drink in the background?
 When it comes to taking pictures, we don’t always have the most ideal circumstances or surroundings.

-You could look like a supermodel, and yet your photo was ruined by a trash can inconveniently place behind your head.
+You could look like a supermodel, and yet your photo was ruined by a trash can inconveniently placed behind your head.
 If you’ve ever needed to erase an unwanted object from your pictures, this is the article for you.

 - Photoshop Fix (Phone): Best for correcting both simple and more complicated unwanted objects on the go.